 The impostor phenomenon, also known as impostor syndrome, has been generating buzz in psychology, business circles, and perfectionists since the 1970s.

-There are a few aspects specific to the remote work lifestyle that can cause an impostor flare-up.
 Understanding the reason behind these feelings of increased self-doubt and developing a plan to overcome those feelings can get you back to your normal “I got this” self.

 (Note: In this article, people experiencing impostor syndrome are occasionally referred to as “impostors” for the sake of brevity.
 It’s important to remember that the employees in these examples are genuinely qualified for their jobs—they just have trouble believing it!)